leonltl/ThumbnailApp/README.md

 xcodebuild test -scheme ThumbnailApp CODE_SIGNING_REQUIRED=NO CODE_SIGN_IDENTITY="" CODE_SIGNING_REQUIRED="NO" CODE_SIGN_ENTITLEMENTS="" CODE_SIGNING_ALLOWED="NO"  -destination "name=iPhone 11"
 ```
 ## Application Test
+Thunbnail class whether it can read the json data correctly
 Automation test is only done for Thumbnail List to test the functionality
 - tapping of the loading button
 - revealing the list of thumbnails
-- Thunbnail class whether it can read the json data correctly
+- select the next button from a thumbnail
+- play the youtube video
+- press the like button
+- text and add a comment
+- delete a comment

 ## Design